Female Cyclist Riding Bike On Road On A Sunny Day At Altitude

 BY Jake Rytlewski

-The effects to your body when racing at altitude are higher heart rate and lower power output.
-Since you are getting less oxygen to your muscles your body increases it's heart rate to help bring in more oxygen which means you reach your max output quicker.
+You might noticed you have a higher heart rate and lower power output at altitude.
+Since you are getting less oxygen to your muscles your body increases it's heart rate to help bring in more oxygen, which means you reach your max output quicker.

 In August, the western United States plays host to some of cyclings hardest races, the Larry H. Miller Tour of Utah and the USA Pro Challenge.
 These races offer up some of the most climbing you will find in a 7 day stage race, but it’s an invisible object that makes these so tough.
 These races are held at some dizzying heights, often at 10,000 ft or higher.